rin67630/Tasmota-thinger.io-bridge/README.md

 You get the feature to exchange MQTT messages and hence to provide additional monitoring functions.
 Caveat: devices based on the ESP8266 (quite all commercial devices) cannot encrypt communication.
 That is a very serious security flaw, if you use an external MQTT server.
-It is really very easy to hijack your device and turn it into a malware relay !
+It is really very easy to hijack your device and turn it into a malware bot !
 Inside your WLAN you are safe, but ***never*** use it with external addresses !.
 ## Project Goals:
 Being able to remotely monitor Tasmota devices using safe Thinger.io communication.